It is very easy to find hundreds of articles on risk/reward ratio in forex trading.

 - Some Forex Trading Facts and Myths You Must Know

-The problem is 99.99% of the traders decide to turn a small amount of capital to a huge wealth, while they have not properly learned to trade yet, and they have not passed all of the learning stages.
+The problem is 99.99% of the traders decide to turn a small amount of capital to a huge wealth, while they haven’t properly learned to trade yet, and they haven’t passed all of the learning stages.
 They open an account and try to double it every month after a few weeks/months of learning and practicing.
 Therefore, they lose their money and blow up their accounts.

-You should complete the learning stages first, open a live account, take a reasonable risk in each trade, manage your risk, position and profit, and grow your account slowly and steadily.
+You should complete the learning stages first.
+Then you can open a live account, take a reasonable risk in each trade, manage your risk, position and profit, and grow your account slowly and steadily.

 1. We have already talked about completing the learning stages a lot.
-You can follow the below posts carefully and you will pass the learning stages easily and without any headache: Become A Profitable Forex Trader In 5 Easy Steps
+You can follow the below post carefully and you will pass the learning stages easily and without any headaches: Become A Profitable Forex Trader In 5 Easy Steps

 Start with a small account at the beginning.
 Don’t think that if you open a big account, you will shorten your way.
 Risking a larger amount of money creates harmful emotions that don’t let you trade properly.
 Your greed pushes you to open a larger account, and then your fear makes you blow up the account.

-3. You should trade patiently until you double this account.
-I don’t know how long does it take you to do it, but be patient until you double your account.
+3. You should trade patiently until you double your initial small live account.
+I don’t know how long does it takes you to do this.
+But be patient until you do it.
 Then withdraw the initial capital and leave the profit in your account.
 You are now trading with your profit, and you are not risking your capital money.

 Don’t forget to read these articles: